iterative/dvc.org/content/docs/api-reference/make_checkpoint.md

 ## Description

-To track successive steps in a longer <abbr>experiment</abbr>, you can write your code so it registers checkpoints with DVC during runtime.
-This function should be called by the code in stages executes by `dvc exp run` (see `cmd` field of `dvc.yaml`).
+To track successive steps in a longer <abbr>experiment</abbr>, you can write your code so it registers checkpoints with DVC during runtime (similar to a logger).
+This function can be called by the code in stages executes by `dvc exp run` (see also the `cmd` field of `dvc.yaml`).

 > Note that for non-Python code, the alternative is to write a
 > `.dvc/tmp/DVC_CHECKPOINT` signal file.